 If the total is more than your budget then look at what you can cut back, for example limiting nights out or getting a cheaper phone.
 If you’re paying for membership or subscriptions, consider how often you use them and if it’s worth cancelling.

 If you don’t already have a savings account, consider getting one.
 Having a separate account without a card linked to it will reduce any spending temptation.

 If you spend under your budget, then think about putting the leftover amount into your savings.
 You could even budget to save extra each month to help cover large expenses such as repairs to your car.

 Every month when your pay check comes in, have a look at the amount.
 If it’s a high-earning month, then leave the amount that you have budgeted for in your main account and move the rest into your savings.
 If you have earned less, top it up to your budget level using the amount from your savings account.

 This way, profitable months will help you to stay afloat during the leaner times.
 It will also enable you to plan ahead as, in effect; your pay will stay at this average.

 If you find that you’re dipping into your savings pot more than you’re putting in, then start the process again.

 It’s a good idea to revisit your budget every six months or so to make sure you’re keeping on track.

 If you go over budget one month work out why you couldn’t stick to it and see how you can do improve during the next month.
 You can find more tips on budgeting in our downloadable helpsheet.

 If you’re struggling to make ends meet– we’re here for you.
+It’s completely free to get in touch with us if you work (or have worked) in the automotive industry, or you are dependent on someone who is.
 You can contact us through our web chat or call our free and confidential support line on 08081 311 333.